-- 356. As noted at [238], a "foreign company" is a company that is not tax resident in New Zealand and is not treated as tax resident in New Zealand under a DTA (s YA 1).
-Section YD 3 sets out different tests to determine the country in which a foreign company is treated as tax resident for the purposes of the "international tax rules" (which are defined in s YA 1 as including the rules relating to controlled foreign companies, foreign investment funds and foreign tax credits). - 357.
+- 363. As noted at [244], a "foreign company" is a company that is not tax resident in New Zealand under s YD 2 or is treated under a DTA as not being tax resident in New Zealand (s YA 1).31 Section YD 3 sets out different tests to determine the country in which a foreign company is treated as tax resident for the purposes of the "international tax rules" (which are defined in s YA 1 as including the rules relating to CFCs, FIFs and foreign tax credits). - 364.
+If a company is dual tax resident under the domestic law of New Zealand and another country with which New Zealand does not have a DTA, the company would not be a "foreign company" so the tests in s YD 3 would not apply.
+The company would therefore not be within the CFC or FIF regimes. - 365.
 Section YD 3 provides: